 - Cucumber Parmesan Chicken Dog Treats

-To fully grasp the health benefits of feeding cucumbers to your dog, let’s examine the nutritional value of cucumbers.
+To fully grasp the health benefits of feeding cucumbers to your dog, let’s examine the nutritional value of the delicious cucumber.
 A common misconception is that cucumbers don’t offer a lot of nutrients for you and your dog.

-Many people think that there’s a lot of water, but not enough nutrients.
+Many people think that there’s a lot of water (and there is), but not enough nutrients.
 They’re only partly right.
-Cucumbers are filled with a variety of great vitamins and minerals your dog can enjoy.
+Cucumbers are filled with a wide variety of nutritious vitamins and minerals that even your dog can enjoy.
 Here are just a few.